 Spurs: A hard, pointed growth on the shanks, towards the inner back.
 Most common on roosters, but hens can and do grow spurs as well.

 Hatch: When a chick comes out of the egg.
-Also used like as in “I had a good hatch.”
+Also used as in “I had a good hatch in my new incubator.”

 Pip: The first hole a chick chips into the shell.